 If a child you know has been diagnosed with autism, here are some helpful strategies that can help you set up an appropriate learning environment, aid with communication challenges, and encourage social interactions with peers.

 Students with neurological disorders may present with a wide array of symptoms.
 Some of the more common disorders found in children include Asperger’s Syndrome, Autism and ADHD.
 Find a wealth of resources to help children with neurological disorders in your classroom, from diagnosis, to modified lesson plans, to advice on behavior management.
 We also have reviews on assistive technology, teaching strategies and much more.

-Cerebral Palsy Educational Issues: Language Difficulties and Adaptations A neurological disorder that occurs during infancy or early childhood, cerebral palsy results in several different issues, including communication difficulties.
+A neurological disorder that occurs during infancy or early childhood, cerebral palsy results in several different issues, including communication difficulties.
 Special education teachers can learn more about the language difficulties and the different cerebral palsy communication methods available.

-Resources for Working With Children With Asperger's and HFA: A Guide Children with Asperger’s syndrome and other high-functioning forms of autism (HFA) are intelligent, but may lack social understanding.
+Children with Asperger’s syndrome and other high-functioning forms of autism (HFA) are intelligent, but may lack social understanding.
 These students require specialized instruction to achieve social and academic success.
 Use these resources to help teaching children with Asperger’s and HFA.

 Students with Tourette syndrome have tics, which can be involuntary movements or vocalizations.
 Special education teachers may notice students with the disorder have particular speech and language characteristics.

 Children with fetal alcohol syndrome can have several impairments that result from damage to the brain from in utero alcohol exposure.
 One such issue is delays in language development.
 The language issues seen in fetal alcohol syndrome can impact the child’s academic performance.